cheddar-lang/Cheddar/README.md

 ## Example Programs

-The best way to show the language is examples:

----

-Classes
+To get an idea of how the syntax is going to look, here are examples:

 ```scala
 class Animal(String: Name, Int: Age) {